Marie Yovanovitch’s Family: 5 Fast Facts You Need to Know

 My service is an expression of gratitude for all that this country has given my family and me.
 My late parents did not have the good fortune to come of age in a free society.
 My father fled the Soviets before ultimately finding refuge in the United States.
 My mother’s family escaped the USSR after the Bolshevik revolution, and she grew up stateless in Nazi Germany, before eventually making her way to the United States.
 Their personal histories—my personal history—gave me both deep gratitude towards the United States and great empathy for others—like the Ukrainian people—who want to be free.

-Many colleageus and friends will talk about Yovanovitch by using their nickname for her: Masha.
+Many colleagues and friends will talk about Yovanovitch by using their nickname for her: Masha.

 “Masha Yovanovitch is known as a straight arrow, disciplined, professional,” said Daniel Fried, a former ambassador and 40-year State Department official, to The New York Times.
 He added, “If you take out Masha Yovanovitch, you send the message to every ambassador that we will not have your back.”